drpeterrohde/QNET/README.md

 # QNET
-QNET framework

-# QNET

-Qnet is an extention for the Python module NetworkX that simulates realistic quantum networks on a graph theoretical level
+Qnet will be an extention for the Python module NetworkX, which I'm currently developping under the supervision of Dr. Peter Rohde.
+Our intention is to produce a package capable of simulating realistic quantum networks on a graph theoretical level and provide users with intuitive tools for:

+* Developing and testing new local protocols for quantum internet
+* Implementing contemporary strategies for entanglement distribution such as through entanglement purification and entanglement swapping
+* Generating quantum networks of different sizes and topologies
+* Evaluating costs unique to quantum communications such as coherence and fidelity
+* Simulating quantum networks with global satellite constellations.

 ## Installation

-NA
+TODO

 ## Usage